sarahdaehn/project-zero/README.md

 # MVP User Stories

-- Player can choose between 3 Pets: 1,2,3
-- As a user, I want to name my pet;
+- As a user, I want to start my game by naming my pet, so that i get an emotional conection.
-- As a user.
-I want to choose my pet;
+- As a user, I want that my Goal is that my Pet survives, so that it can grow old.
-- When I choose my name and my Pet I want to start playing;
-- Goal my Pet is not dying
-- As a user, I want to feed my Pet when it's hungry (1-10 scale); When it's over 10 it will not accept food; He can choose between 3 choices.
+- As a user, I want to feed my Pet when it's hungry (1-10 scale).
 - As a user, I want to play with my pet when it's bored so it's scale get's up.
 - As a user, I want my Pet to Age, so i see him grow up.
 - The Pet will die when the Hunger, Sleepiness, and Bored is below 1.